 We were ambitious this year and tapped double the maple trees we tapped last year.
 Now we find ourselves with a year’s supply of syrup already and limited energy remaining to keep up the effort of evaporating the many remaining gallons of sap.
 To prevent the sap from just going to waste, we’ve come up with and tried out several ideas to use sap and make the most of our flowing bounty.

-Below are our 7 favorite ways to use maple sap, aside from just boiling it into syrup.
+Below are our 3 favorite ways to use maple sap, aside from just boiling it into syrup.
+We have even more ideas in our book, which you can find here:

 Note: If you want to try any of the below but don’t have any sap, you can make your own!
 Here’s how to make maple sap from water and syrup at home: for every cup of sap desired, add 2 teaspoons of pure maple syrup to 1 cup (8 ounces) of water.